-Previous TEAS points from UACCM taken within the last three years may be considered.
-If the student is submitting previous TEAS points, payment for the test is not necessary.
+Previous PAX scores from UACCM taken within the last three years may be considered.
+If the student is submitting previous PAX scores, payment for the test is not necessary.
 In order for a previous score to be used to determine eligibility, the student must submit a copy of the test results with the program application.
 It is the student's responsibility to deliver the scores to Room 100 in the Kirk Building on campus.